 Inflatable Airplane Toddler Bed

-If you are flying long haul with toddlers and young children, you may want to consider an inflatable airplane footrest, which essentially fills the gap between the seat and the seat in front.
-This allows your toddler or child to stretch out and sleep horizontal on the plane.
+If you are flying long haul with toddlers and young children, you may want to consider an inflatable aeroplane footrest, which essentially fills the gap between the seat and the seat in front.
+This allows your toddler or child to stretch out and sleep horizontally on the plane.

 Inflatable travel footrest are not approved for all airlines.
 Do your research before you travel to make sure you choose the best inflatable travel footrest.
 You need to ensure the plane bed for kids is allowed on board with the airline.
 The best way to do this is to call their customer service before you fly.

 We have travelled with a Plane Pal before and while the concept is great, we found it to be unnecessary excess carry on luggage overall, as we like to pack extremely light.
 Although at the time our kids were quite young and did not need a lot of room to get comfortable.

 THE BEST AIRLINES FOR FAMILY TRAVEL